 Why does my cat stare at the wall?

-If you catch your cat staring into space or looking at nothing in particular, it’s likely that your cat probably hears or sees something you can’t.
+What about when your cat is staring at the wall or staring at the ceiling?
+If you see your cat staring into space or looking at nothing in particular, it’s likely that your cat has heard or seen something you can’t.
+Cats have eye rods capable of seeing light humans can’t and exceptionally sharp hearing.
 They may be watching a tiny bug crawl along the floor or a speck of dust sparkling in the sunlight near the ceiling.
-Cats staring at walls may be listening to something within the walls.
-They could be hearing rodents, the whistling sound of air, or even just the creaking of the house.
+A cat who is staring at the wall may be listening to something within the walls.
+They could be hearing rodents, the whistling sound of air, or even the creaking of the house.
 Cats are predators and stalkers by nature.
 This means they can keep their attention focused on seemingly small things much longer than other pets, such as dogs.

 When to be concerned